Our People

 Susan Waldman

-Sue Waldman is currently a trustee of the Development Trust of the European Union Baroque Orchestra, is involved with the Temple Music Foundation and Temple Church and is on the advisory board of St. John the Evangelist (SJE Arts), Oxford's newest concert hall and arts venue.
-She was previously Custodian of the Sheldonian Theatre, Oxford.
-Responsible for the day to day running of the Ceremonial Hall of the University of Oxford, Christopher Wren's first major work, a historic building and the major concert venue in Oxford.
+Sue Waldman is involved with the Temple Music Foundation and Temple Church and is on the advisory board of St. John the Evangelist (SJE Arts), Oxford's newest concert hall and arts venue.
+She was previously Custodian of the Sheldonian Theatre, Oxford, responsible for the day to day running of the Ceremonial Hall of the University of Oxford, Christopher Wren's first major work, a historic building and the major concert venue in Oxford.
 She was on the committee of the Churchill Memorial Concerts held annually at Blenheim Palace in aid of the Music Therapy Charity.

 RESEARCH COMMITTEE MEMBERS